Breath Like the Wind at Dawn Cover

 “Jacobsen’s first novel is unconventional, unsettling, and unrelenting….
 Breath Like the Wind at Dawn will prove an interesting, perhaps even an important, book.”

 Devin Jacobsen was born and grew up in Baton Rouge, Louisiana.
-Breath Like the Wind at Dawn is his debut novel.
+He currently lives in Paris.

 pub date: 2020-06-01